 Residual Functioning Capacity

 RFC stands for residual functioning capacity.
 This is the level of physical exertion a person can work at despite limited ability due to impairment.
 Your RFC is based on how much weight you can lift.
 Based on the weight you’re able to lift (and how frequently,) you may be found to be capable of sedentary, light, medium, or heavy work levels.
-For each of these RFC work levels, there are different grid rules to apply.
+For each of these RFC work levels, there are different grid rules to apply for SSDI.

 The Social Security Administration (SSA) provides disability benefits which help people who are disabled, including the elderly.